 Government-produced waste generates GHGs in a number of ways.
-Firstly, solid waste from Beacon is hauled to an incinerator in Poughkeepsie - generating emissions in the process - at which point it is burned, thereby releasing GHGs and contributing further to air pollution.
+Firstly, solid waste from Beacon is hauled to an incinerator in Poughkeepsie - generating emissions in the process - at which point it is burned, thereby releasing additional GHGs and contributing further to air pollution.
+Second and even more impactful, the closed landfill at Dennings Point in Beacon is the City's largest single source of annual emissions, contributing to around 36.9% of emissions in 2021.
+Altogether, in 2021, the solid waste sector in Beacon accounted for 61% of total operational emissions.

-In 2021, the solid waste sector in Beacon accounted for 61% of total operational emissions.
 The strategy in the table below identifies an opportunity to significantly mitigate methane reductions and make the City's waste management practices more compatible with climate goals.

-Capture of Landfill Methane Description & benefits Reduction Potential: 33.98% of total 2021 CoB emissions Co-Benefits: Public health and equity The closed landfill at Dennings Point in Bea annual emissions, contributing to around 3 con is the City's largest single source of 6.9% of emissions in 2021.
-The City of Beacon hopes to install biofilter emissions by 90% of those emissions each y s, which are expected to mitigate methane /ear.
-Reducing these emissions will lead to bette r air quality locally.
-This reduction measure may require outsid implementing, so its implementation is pot e funding to be secured before entially grant-dependent. КРІ Design completed for biofilter syste Installation of biofilters; and Commence yearly monitoring to m em; easure emission reduction.
-Responsible staff City Administrator Anticipated timeline 2029
+Capture of Landfill Me ethane Description & benefits Reduction Potential: 33.98% of total 2021 CoB emissions Co-Benefits: Public health and equity The City of Beacon hopes to install biofilters at the closed Dennings Point landfill site, which are expected to mitigate methane emissions by 90% of those emissions each year.
+Reducing these emissions will lead to better air quality locally.
+This reduction measure may require outside funding to be secured before implementing, so its implementation is potentially grant-dependent.
+KPI Design completed for biofilter system Installation of biofilters Commence yearly monitoring to measure emission reduction Responsible staff City Administrator Anticipated timeline 2029